-Keith Wilkinson is a senior news correspondent for ITV’s Central News and Central Tonight, based in Birmingham, England.
+Keith Wilkinson is a former news correspondent for ITV’s Central News and Central Tonight, based in Birmingham, England.

 He joined Central Television at the former Broad Street studios in 1984, working as a sub-editor, programme producer, reporter, and bulletin newsreader.